aitgon/vtam/doc/content/tutorial.rst

 You can have more count detail in each category in the tmp files listed in the *sortreads_samplecount.tsv* file

-Run the *Filter* rule
+Run the *FilterMinReplicateNumber* rule
 -------------------------------------------------------------------------

-We can continue with the *Filter* rule.
+We can continue with the *FilterMinReplicateNumber* rule.
 This rule is quite long, so be patient or test it first with smaller datasets.

 .. code-block:: bash

-    wopmars -w Wopfile.yml -D "sqlite:///db.sqlite" -v -p -t Filter
+    wopmars -w Wopfile.yml -D "sqlite:///db.sqlite" -v -p -t FilterMinReplicateNumber

 This rule fills in the *Variant* table with the number of reads per variant and marker across all samples.